protesilaos/my-website/_commentary/2026-08-03-way-wizard.md

 ## Summoning daemons

-Which brings me to the quote I have above from the _Under The Juniper Tree_ blog.
+Which brings me to the quote I have above from the `[UNAVAILABLE WEBSITE]`.
 Gods, daemons, spirits, or whatever you want to name them, do not answer calls.
 They do not hang out there waiting for us to show appreciation for them.